How our businesses community can help protect loggerhead sea turtles

 Town Light Ordinance Regulations - Effective May 1 to October 31

-• If your interior lights are visible from the beach or cast light on the beach, close your blinds or drapes at 10:00 p.m., or turn them off completely.
+• If your interior lights are visible from the beach on the beach, close your blinds or drapes at 10:00 p.m., or turn them off completely.

-• This ordinance also prohibits digging holes in the sand more than 12 inches deep, leaving personal belongings on the beach overnight or leaving trash behind.
+• Digging holes in the sand more than 12 inches deep, leaving personal belongings on the beach overnight or leaving trash behind.
 This gives turtles a clear path for laying nests and getting back to the ocean.

 Tracks from sea turtles crawling back to the ocean

-As part of a community-wide education effort, businesses, realtors, property managers, and residents can order from a selection of “Lights Out’’ awareness collateral — currently including window clings and awareness flyers — free of charge.
+As part of a community-wide education effort, businesses, realtors, property managers, and residents can request "Lights Out" awareness collateral — currently including window clings and awareness flyers — free of charge.
 Proudly displaying these turtle-branded items is another simple way to spread awareness to visitors and beachgoers about the protective regulations in place during sea turtle nesting season.

 Download the Flyer